calvbore/zk-hello-world-noir/README.md

 The `main` function is the entry point for any noir circuit.
 Anything that we want to happen in the circuit, and thus to be provable has to happen inside of `main`.
 The inputs to `main` can be marked `public`.
 In that case the value passed as that parameter must be included with the proof generated by the circuit in order to be verified.
 In our case we will use `public` inputs to bind proofs to the merkle tree state of our smart contract.
 You can read more about input visibility [here](https://noir-lang.org/docs/noir/concepts/data_types#private--public-types).

-- `secret` along with `salt` are used to by the prover to claim that they know a secret value hashed behind one of leaves of the merkle tree managed by `YourContract`.
+- `secret` along with `salt` are used to by the prover to claim that they know a secret value hashed behind one of leaves of the merkle tree managed by `ZKMerkleTree`.
 - `salt` a random value hashed with `secret` to generate a merkle tree leaf.
 In another design this could be used as a nullifier.
 - `indexes` will encode the position of the merkle tree leaf.
 - `siblings` is an array forming the hash path from the merkle leaf to the merkle root.
 Arrays in noir must be a fixed length.
-- `pub_root` will be compared to the merkle root of the tree stored in `YourContract`.
+- `pub_root` will be compared to the merkle root of the tree stored in `ZKMerkleTree`.
-- `depth` will be the depth of the tree in `YourContract`
+- `depth` will be the depth of the tree in `ZKMerkleTree`
-- `msg` is the message we want to set `YourContract`'s greeting to.
+- `msg` is the message we want to set `ZKMerkleTree`'s greeting to.
 This value doesn't actually do anything inside of the circuit, but it is a good practice to tie any values that change the state of a smart contract directly to the proof giving validity to those changes otherwise the proof could be used to front run the authentic contract call with different values.
 Strings in noir must be a fixed length.

 ```
 fn main(